 Orchids can always be quite exotic, but also very easy!
 Some of these have become quite reasonably priced over the last few years, thanks to larger stores selling them at just a few pounds.
 However, for the more high brow interior designer, there are some more premium choices such as perfumed Dendrobium or the very grand, stately home favourites, Cymbidium!
 Your orchids will enjoy a special mix up of eggshells, used tea bags and banana puree every few months, and it has all the nutrients they need!

 You can get crafty with houseplants too and jump onboard with the latest trends.
-Look out for macrame (knitted hangers for potted trailing plants), kokedama (moss-wrapped plants, hung by a twine), or terrariums (mini greenhouses packed with easy care plants).
+Look out for macramé (knitted hangers for potted trailing plants), kokedama (moss-wrapped plants, hung by a twine), or terrariums (mini greenhouses packed with low maintenance plants).
 You'll find them in the Bloombox Club range soon!